 — Utah DWR (@UtahDWR) November 26, 2018

-While this video is amusing to us, it also serves as a true testament to how these gorgeous but fierce cats are not meant to be kept as pets.
+So while this video is amusing to us, it also serves as a true testament to how these gorgeous but fierce cats are not meant to be kept as pets.

-Too often in the United States people who admire wild cats think it’s a good idea to make these wild cats into pets, and Mr. Murderbritches is here to set things straight!
+Too often in the United States people who admire wild cats think it’s a good idea to make these wild cats into pets.
+And Mr. Murderbritches is here to set things straight!
 I am not a pet!